Tag Archives: Hayden Szeto

 Come As You Are (2020)

 I already like the awkward humour and the dynamic between the guys and Sidibe’s character.
-This and learning something new are my reasons for watching.
+This, and the opportunity to learn something about the human experience, are the reasons I’m interested.

 Janeane Garofalo, C.S.
 Lee, Jennifer Jelsema, Martha Kuwahara, Daisye Tutor, Delaney Feener, Kari Perdue, Netta Walker, Michael Brunlieb, Asta Philpot and Christian Litke also atar.